jensborch/rmwc-takeover/slides.md

 # The friendly takeover part 1

 * We got in contact with James around the beginning of 2022
-* He was no longer able to contribute to the project as much as before
+* His ability to contribute to the project had diminished
 * <a href="https://github.com/rmwc/rmwc/issues/758https://github.com/rmwc/rmwc/issues/758">Project Lazarus</a> was started to bring RMWC up to date

+---
+hideInToc: true
 ---

 # The team